lainio/err2/README.md

 Nevertheless, there might be cases where you might want to:
 1. Suppress the error and use some default value.
-1. Just write a logline and continue without a break.
+1. Just write logging output and continue without breaking the execution.
 1. Annotate the specific error value even when you have a general error handler.
 1. You want to handle the specific error value, let's say, at the same line or statement.